 13. Members must show membership cards.

 i.e., such reasons as cancellation of classes, official veterinarian’s

 certification or a sick or injured horse, or illness of the exhibitor.

-Competitors should consult individual prize list rules
+Competitors should consult individual prize list rules for further

 show chairman.
 No exhibitor has the right to inspect the judges’ cards without

-permission from the judge, obtained through the
+permission from the judge, obtained through the show chairman.